lensreflex26/commonjs/README.txt

-The Orignal Specs for CommonJS
+The Official Specs for CommonJS
+Thank you